 All We Need is Love

-The kind of hope that staves off suicide in my darkest moments can only come from love, and constant reminders that I am loved.
-See depression fills me with a self hate that I can’t put into words.
-It is impossible to love my self, and therefore impossible to see anything lovely in the world around me.
+The kind of hope that staves off suicide in my darkest moments can only come from love and constant reminders that I am loved.
+See depression fills me with a self-hate that I can’t put into words.
+It is impossible to love myself, and therefore impossible to see anything lovely in the world around me.

 Can you love me when I’m like this?
 Can you show me the great love of God by loving the unlovable, even when the unlovable is me?

 Love is not some magic pill.
 It’s not some cure-all.
-I can’t stress this enough: Don’t love me to try to fix me; just love me because i am worth loving.
+I can’t stress this enough: Don’t love me to try to fix me; just love me because I am worth loving.
 This is what I need when my medication isn’t enough.
 This is what I need when my faith evaporates.
 I need to know that I am still worth loving.
-If you can love me, then God must love me to; then truly I am not alone, no matter what my depression tells me.
+If you can love me, then God must love me too; then truly I am not alone, no matter what my depression tells me.